vorburger/LearningLinux/docs/roadmap/readme.md

 1. Protocol (?) for obtaining any "content" (on IPFS) which was created by "transforming" a "source" (on IPFS).
    Static [HTML "CMS" for docs](https://docs.ipfs.io/how-to/websites-on-ipfs/static-site-generators/) or a container build are exactly the same thing.
 Try to find it, and if it's not available in fixed time, it launches rebuilds on the fly.
    Must have a way to rebuild in fixed intervals.
-Probably somehow "pass through" arguments such Git tag version numbers?
+Probably somehow "pass through" arguments such as Git tag version numbers?

 1. Run container from source, given an URI like git and BuildPack, build on demand, if not already available cached on IPFS.